thomassuedbroecker/watson-studio-cloudant/README.md

 # watson-studio-cloudant

-Small sample how to use Node-RED, Watson IoT, Watson Studio and Cloudant.
+Small sample, how to use Node-RED, Watson IoT, Watson Studio and Cloudant.
+This github only contains the notebook.

 Related blog post [www.suedbroecker.net](https://suedbroecker.net/)